Get Pre-Approved For Your Car Loan Apply Now

 6. Greater Comfort

-• Warming the engine before starting can also help the vehicle’s heating system work faster, providing cabin heat sooner on frigid mornings.
+• Warming the engine before starting also helps the vehicle’s heating system work faster, providing cabin heat sooner on frigid mornings.
+In fact, a plugged-in car can get the interior comfortably warm about twice as fast as one started cold.

 7. Preventing Engine Damage

-• In extreme cold (e.g., below -20°C or -4°F), engine components and fluids can freeze or become sluggish.
+• In extreme cold (e.g., below –20°C or –4°F), engine components and fluids can freeze or become so thick that they don’t flow properly.

-• A block heater prevents this, protecting the engine from potential damage caused by ice or extreme contraction.
+• A block heater prevents this by keeping the engine block and vital fluids warm, protecting the engine from potential damage caused by ice or excessive cold stiffening.

 8. Saves Time and Stress

-• Knowing your vehicle will start reliably in the morning reduces stress and hassle during harsh winters.
+• Knowing your vehicle will start reliably on a bitter winter morning reduces stress and hassle.

-• It eliminates the need for prolonged idling to warm up the engine, saving time.
+• It also eliminates the need for prolonged idling to warm up the engine, saving time (and also saving fuel and reducing emissions).

-A block heater works by using electrical energy to heat the engine block and its components, such as the engine coolant or oil, to make starting easier in cold weather.
+A block heater works by using electrical energy to heat the engine block and its components (such as the coolant or oil) to make starting easier in cold weather.
 Here’s a step-by-step explanation of how it works:

 Installation and Connection

-• A block heater is installed either directly into the engine block (e.g., in a freeze plug opening) or mounted externally on components like the oil pan or engine block.
+• A block heater is installed either directly into the engine block (for example, in place of a freeze plug) or mounted externally on components like the oil pan or engine block.

-• It is powered by an external electrical source, usually through a standard household outlet, connected with an extension cord.
+• It is powered by an external electrical source through a cord.
+You plug it into a standard outlet (typically 110/120V in North America) using an extension cord rated for outdoor use.

 Heating Element

-• The block heater contains a heating element, much like an electric kettle or immersion heater.
+• The block heater contains a heating element, similar to an electric kettle or immersion heater.

-• When plugged in, the heating element warms the surrounding metal, engine coolant, or oil, depending on the type of heater.
+• When plugged in, this element heats up and warms the surrounding metal, engine coolant, or oil (depending on the heater type).

 Heat Distribution

-• They heat the coolant, which in turn warms the engine block and internal components.
+• Internal heaters (freeze-plug or in-line coolant heaters): These are installed inside the engine’s coolant passages or hoses.
+They heat the coolant, which in turn circulates (sometimes via convection) to warm the engine block and internal parts.

 Maintaining Warmth

-If you frequently encounter extreme cold in the winter, or live in a particularly northern part of the country, you’re more likely to need a block heater.
-In the far north, some drivers even install multiple block heaters to their engines, like putting on an extra heated blanket on the coldest nights.
+If you frequently encounter extremely cold winter temperatures (well below freezing) or live in a particularly northern part of the country, you’re more likely to benefit from a block heater.
+In the far north (e.g. parts of Alaska or northern Canada), some drivers even install multiple block heaters on an engine – like putting on an extra heated blanket for the coldest nights – to ensure the engine stays warm enough.
+In places like Alberta where winter nights are routinely extremely cold, block heaters are very common and often considered essential for reliable starting.

 • Below –15°C (5°F): It is strongly recommended to use a block heater for diesel engines.